kauri0/Kauri.sBS/_posts/Drafts/2023-09-23-The-Life-of-My-Hammock.md

 ---
 layout: post
 author: Kauri Beckmann
-title: The Life of My Hammock
+title: The Life of My Hammock OR A love letter to my hammock
 lang: English
 version: Draft
 date_written: 2023-09-23